Souboz

-Souboz is a municipality in the Jura bernois administrative district in the canton of Bern in Switzerland.
+Souboz was a municipality in the Jura bernois administrative district in the canton of Bern in Switzerland.
 It is located in the French-speaking Bernese Jura (Jura Bernois).
 On 1 January 2015 the former municipalities of Châtelat, Monible, Sornetan and Souboz merged to form the new municipality of Petit-Val.

 History

 Souboz is first mentioned in 1398 as Subol.

 For most of Souboz's history, it was owned by the college of canons of Moutier-Grandval Abbey under the Prince-Bishop of Basel.
 During the Protestant Reformation, the village accepted the new faith and became part of the parish of Moutier.
 After the 1797 French victory and the Treaty of Campo Formio, Souboz became part of the French Département of Mont-Terrible.
 Three years later, in 1800 it became part of the Département of Haut-Rhin.
 After Napoleon's defeat and the Congress of Vienna, Souboz was assigned to the Canton of Bern in 1815.
 In the early 20th century, the municipality was close to bankruptcy and from 1926 until 1937 the mayor of Moutier took over running Souboz to get it out of debt.
 Today the municipality is mostly agrarian, with about 80% of the local jobs in agriculture.